-R. Scott Turner, MD, PhD (LinkedIn)
+R. Scott Turner, MD, PhD

-R. Scott Turner was appointed Director of the Georgetown University Memory Disorders Program in August 2008.
+R. Scott Turner was appointed Professor of Neurology and Director of the Georgetown University Memory Disorders Program in August 2008.
 Prior to his recruitment to Georgetown, R. Scott Turner served as Chief of the neurology service at the VA Ann Arbor Healthcare System.
 He was also an Associate Professor and Associate Chairman at the University of Michigan Healthcare System’s neurology department.
 He received his Ph.D. in pharmacology and M.D. from Emory University.
 He completed his internship, residency, and fellowship at the University of Pennsylvania and then joined the faculties of the University of Michigan, and the VA Ann Arbor Healthcare System.
 He is board-certified in psychiatry and neurology.